This recipe for Copycat Chipotle Sofritas comes together quickly to create perfectly seasoned, hearty, healthy, plant-based taco meat made with tofu.

 - Wrap the block of tofu in paper towels.
 Place a heavy skillet on top of the wrapped tofu.
 Let the tofu press for at least 20 minutes.
 Alternatively, you can do this the night before preparing sofritas and leave the tofu pressing in the refrigerator.

-- Place the pepper, salsa, chipotle peppers, adobo sauce, cumin, salt, paprika, garlic, honey, and ¼ cup of water into a food processor or blender.
+- Place the pepper, salsa, chipotle peppers, adobo sauce, cumin, salt, paprika, garlic, maple syrup, and ¼ cup of water into a food processor or blender and blend until smooth.

 - Finish with the juice of the lime and taste to adjust seasonings as needed.